clumzy/NO_Tactitools/README.md

 - Per-airframe layouts

 ### 📋 Loadout Preview on main MFD
-- Displays weapon loadout on active slot switch
+- Displays weapon loadout on the MFD on active slot switch
 - Preview duration is configurable (default: 1 second)
 - Automatically hides after the specified duration for uncluttered gameplay
 - Can be setup to only be shown once when the airframe starts
+- Can be setup to display on the HMD (main UI)

 ### 📡 Unit marker distance indicator
 - Changes HMD marker orientation for enemy air units when within a configurable distance threshold